kubernetes/enhancements/keps/sig-network/2091-admin-network-policy/README.md

 - NetworkPolicy uses a "implicit isolation" model, which means that once a policy is applied to certain workloads, they are automatically isolated (in the direction specified by the policy) and anything allowed needs to be explicitly called out.
-  It has no concept of explicit "deny" rules, because the application deployer can simply refrain from allowing the things they want to deny.
+- It has no concept of explicit "deny" rules, because the application deployer can simply refrain from allowing the things they want to deny.
-- It doesn't include priorities, or any concept of one user "outranking" another and being able to override their policies, because a given application is expected to only have policies created by a single user (the one deploying the application).
+- The commutative nature of NetworkPolicy can make certain filtering intents difficult to express.
 Thus, in order to satisfy the needs of a cluster admin, we propose to introduce a new API that captures the administrator's intent.